sait-wbdv/winter-2021/_posts/2021-03-12-nodemon-express-router.md

     ```
     $ npm install nodemon -D
     ```

 - Development dependencies are installed when you run `npm install`.
 To prevent this you instead run `npm install --production`.
+- Installing a dependency globally is not recommended for production dependencies (you're locked to one version of `express`, for example) but global dev dependencies are usually fine.
+- Permissions issues sometimes happen with global packages depending on the system.

 ---